Luiz Melodia: Early life

 Melodia was born Luiz Carlos dos Santos in the Estácio district, Rio de Janeiro, on 7 January 1951.
 The only son of Oswaldo, a civil servant and amateur samba musician, and Eurídice, a seamstress, he first discovered music through his father, who played at home: "I would fetch his viola, try out a few chords and keep an eye on him.
 He never let me touch the 4-string viola, which really was a conversation piece, very beautiful.
 I learned a few things on it, though."

-In light of his early affinity with music, Melodia decided to defy his father's plans, which were to have him finish school and pursue higher education.
+In light of his early affinity with music, Melodia decided to defy his father's wishes for him to finish school and pursue higher education.
 In 1963, alongside drummer-vocalist Walmir Lucena (aka Mizinho), Melodia started what would become a lifelong musical career.
-At the time, he took day jobs as a typographer, salesperson, counter attendant while also working as a nightclub musician.
-After dropping out of middle school, likely in 1964, Melodia spent his teenage years writing songs (never recorded) and playing Jovem Guarda and Bossa Nova hits with his newly-formed band Os Instantâneos (The Swift Boys; could be intended as a pun for The Snapshots) alongside friends Manoel, Nazzareno and Mizinho.
-He was also in another band, Os Filhos do Sol (The Sons of the Sun); they would play whatever it took to fire up a party, often times by singing in impromptu made-up English.
-Soon, well-connected morro scene habitués, Tropicália-related poet Waly Salomão and journalist Torquato Neto brought Melodia closer to mainstream music industry.
-Over this period, he was a partner to vocalist Marquinhos Sathan, who went on to become a relatively successful singer a few years afterwards.
+At the time, he took day jobs as a typographer, salesperson, and counter attendant while also working as a nightclub musician.
+After dropping out of middle school, likely in 1964, Melodia spent his teenage years writing songs (never recorded) and playing Jovem Guarda and bossa nova hits with his newly-formed band Os Instantâneos (The Swift Boys; could be intended as a pun for The Snapshots) alongside friends Manoel, Nazzareno and Mizinho.
+He was also in another band, Os Filhos do Sol (The Sons of the Sun); they played at parties, often singing in impromptu made-up English to fire up partygoers.
+Soon, well-connected morro scene habitués, Tropicália-related poet Waly Salomão and journalist Torquato Neto brought Melodia closer to the mainstream music industry.
+Over this period, he was partnered with vocalist Marquinhos Sathan, who went on to become a relatively successful singer a few years later.

 A short lyrics excerpt is extant from his early period: 'Amo o céu e terra / e também o mar / amo a vontade que tenho de amar.' ('I love the sky and the earth / And the sea as well / I love this will to love that I have.')